 THIS DATE IN HISTORY: Oct.
 2

 1955: Dutch Reibel of the Detroit Red Wings sets an NHL All-Star Game record with 10 shots on goal.
-The defending Stanley Cup champion Red Wings defeat the NHL All-Stars 3-1.
+The defending Stanley Cup champions defeat the All-Stars 3-1 at Olympia Stadium.

-1999: The Atlanta Thrashers play their first regular-season game, a 4-1 loss to the New Jersey Devils in front of 18,545 at Phillips Arena.
-Kelly Buchberger, named captain a few days earlier, scores the Thrashers' first goal, at 11:26 of the second period.
-It's the only one of the Thrashers' 26 shots to get past Devils goaltender Martin Brodeur.
+1999: The Atlanta Thrashers play the first regular-season game in franchise history, a 4-1 loss to the New Jersey Devils in front of a full house of 18,545 at Phillips Arena.
+Kelly Buchberger, named as team captain a few days earlier, scores the first goal in franchise history at 11:26 of the second period, but it's the only one of Atlanta's 26 shots to get past Martin Brodeur.

-1999: Goaltender Kevin Weekes' career-opening winless streak ends when he makes 32 saves in the Vancouver Canucks' 2-1 victory against the New York Rangers.
-The win is the first for Weekes after he goes 0-13 with two ties in his first 22 NHL games.
+On the same night, goaltender Kevin Weekes' career-opening 15-game winless streak ends when he makes 32 saves in the Vancouver Canucks' 2-1 victory against the New York Rangers.
+It's the first win for Weekes after he goes 0-13-2 in his first 15 NHL decisions.

 2009: Ville Koistinen puts on a show for the home fans in the first NHL regular-season game played in Finland.
 Koistinen, a defenseman from Oulu, Finland, has a goal in regulation and gets the shootout winner in the Florida Panthers' 4-3 victory against the Chicago Blackhawks at Hartwall Arena in Helsinki.
 He wins the game by roofing a backhander under the crossbar behind goaltender Cristobal Huet.
 Goaltender Tomas Vokoun is the other hero for the Panthers, making 52 saves.